matthewkmayer/refeed-rampage/tck/README.md

 `avenues` allows us to make the CORS requests because it supports cross-origin requests:

 `$ docker run -it -v $PWD/tck/routes.yaml:/routes.yaml -p 3030:4567 --link duty:duty gomicro/avenues`

+`avenues` now runs on the same port as the real backend so the frontend can be used as usual.